Sociology (SOCI) 348

 - Unit 4: Cancer and the Environment

-To receive credit for SOCI 348, is based on the grades you achieve on three tutor-marked assignments and a final examination.
-You must achieve a grade of 50 per cent on the final examination, and a minimum overall course grade of “D” (50 percent).
+Your grade in SOCI 348 is based on the grades you achieve on three tutor-marked assignments and a final examination.
+To receive credit for SOCI 348, you must achieve a grade of D (50 percent) on the final examination, and a minimum overall course grade of D (50 percent).
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 All required materials for this course, including readings and videos, can be found online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.